Income Tax Calculator India (FY 2024–25 to FY 2026–27)

 - Net payable/refund = total tax − TDS/advance tax.

-How your income tax is calculated (detailed — based on your inputs)
+How your tax is calculated (based on your inputs)

 Year: — · Residency: — · Income type: —

-- Ordinary income (India gross + other + foreign included): —
+- Ordinary income (incl. foreign if checked): —

 | Step | Old Regime | New Regime |